Expunging or sealing records Article

 If the Court grants the application to set aside a conviction, the Court will set aside the judgment of guilt.
-The Court will dismiss the accusations or the information (the document that charges a person with a crime).
 Then the Court will order the person’s release from all penalties and disabilities resulting from the conviction, except:

 - The penalties and disabilities imposed by the department of transportation under A.R.S. §§ 28-3304, 28-3306, 28-3307, 28-3308 or 28-3319, except that the conviction may be used if the conviction would be admissible had it not been set aside;

 - The set aside conviction may be pleaded and proved in any subsequent prosecution of that person for any offense or